awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights_Counters.md

 ### Non\-native counters for Aurora PostgreSQL<a name="USER_PerfInsights_Counters.Aurora_PostgreSQL.NonNative"></a>

-Non\-native counter metrics are counters defined by Amazon RDS\.
+Non\-native counter metrics are counters defined by Amazon Aurora\.
 A non\-native metric can be a metric that you get with a specific query\.
 A non\-native metric also can be a derived metric, where two or more native counters are used in calculations for ratios, hit rates, or latencies\.

 | Counter | Type | Metric | Description | Definition |